Excel Import Data (Table of Contents)

 Import Data In Excel

-Microsoft has provided some functions which can be used to import the data from different sources and connect that with excel.
+Microsoft has provided some functions that can be used to import the data from different sources and connect them with excel.
 We can import the data from different sources such as from Access, Web, Text, SQL Server or any other database.
 We can connect Microsoft Excel with many sources and import the data in many ways.

 How To Import Data In Excel?

-Let’s understand how to import data in Excel by using some examples.
+Let’s see how to import data in Excel by using some examples:

 Import Data In Excel – Example #1

-There are many different ways to import the data in excel.
-Major ways are;
+There are many different ways to import data in excel.

 Above mentioned ways of importing the data are majorly used.
-There are some other ways also, as shown in below screenshot.
-For that click on From SQL Server Database under From Database section.
-Once we do that we will get a drop-down list of all the other sources from where we can import the data.
+There are some other ways also, as shown in the below screenshot.
+For that, click on From SQL Server Database under From Database section.
+Once we do that, we will get a drop-down list of all the other sources from where we can import the data.

-Once we click on it, we will get a list of all existing connection which we link with our computer or excel or network as shown below.
+Once we click on it, we will get a list of all existing connections which we link with our computer or excel or network, as shown below.
 From that list, select the required connection point and click on Open to access that database.

 Once we do that, we will get a Web Query box.
-There at address tab copy and paste the link and click on Go as shown below.
+There at the address tab, copy and paste the link and click on Go as shown below.

-It will then take us to the web page of that link as shown below.
-Now click on Import button to import the data.
+It will then take us to the web page of that link, as shown below.
+Now click on the Import button to import the data.

-Now Import Data box will appear which will ask for a reference cell or sheet where we need to import the data.
+The Import Data box will appear, asking for a reference cell or sheet to import the data.
 Here we have select cell A1 as shown below.
-And click on OK.
+And click on, OK.

 Import Data In Excel – Example #2

-Importing such data is easy as it is already been separated with spaces.
-Now to import the data in the text file, go to the Data menu tab, under Get and Transform data section, select From Text option as shown below.
+Importing such data is easy as it is already separated with spaces.
+Now to import the data in the text file, go to the Data menu tab, under the getting and Transform data section, select From Text option as shown below.

-After that we will get a box where it will ask us to browse the file.
-Search and select the file and click on Import button to process further.
+After that, we will get a box where it will ask us to browse the file.
+Search and select the file and click on the Import button to process further.